ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 Right now, it's not super satisfying to shoot the gun--it's impossible to tell if you've made contact when shooting another player.
 We expect some sort of splatter to happen!

-CORE has tons of visual effects and sound effects (often abbreviated to *vfx* and *sfx*) built-in that we can drag and drop onto the weapon.
+Core has tons of visual effects and sound effects (often abbreviated to *vfx* and *sfx*) built-in that we can drag and drop onto the weapon.

 Let's start adding in some cool effects--starting with the moment of impact.

 ![Visual Effects Subsection](../../img/EditorManual/Weapons/visualEffects.png "For the sparklies!"){: .center}

-You might notice if you try dragging an `effect` from CORE Content into the `weapon` object's properties, it doesn't work.
+You might notice if you try dragging an `effect` from Core Content into the `weapon` object's properties, it doesn't work.
 This is because the weapon properties only accept a `template` type of object.
 So, we need to make one!

 1. We'll start with a visual effect.
-In the **CORE Content** tab, search for "generic player" and look for the object called "Generic Player Impact VFX".
+In the **Core Content** tab, search for "generic player" and look for the object called "Generic Player Impact VFX".
 Drag this object into your project **Hierarchy**.

      This visual effect is a little poof of smoke that happens briefly when played.